aliciacatalina/koreajapon25/DEPLOYMENT.md

 1. Ensure your hosting provider serves the files correctly
 2. Check that the `dist/` directory is uploaded completely
 3. Verify that your hosting provider supports the file types (HTML, JS, CSS)
 4. For subdirectory deployments, ensure the base URL is configured correctly
+5. For GitHub Pages, make sure the build files are committed to the repository